Blooming up electronic engineers

 Many value added programs like conferences, workshops, technical quizzes, project exhibitions, design contests, paper presentations, personality development courses etc are conducted by the department.
 Our college infrastructure provides a very good environment for learning and developing knowledge in this field.

 Research plays an important role in the educational experience and provides practical skills for future employment of engineering students.
 The lab is set up with the objective to motivate and encourage students to take up research projects based on innovative ideas.
 This provides a platform for ECE students to participate in groundbreaking research with faculty.

 The Electronic Design and Automation Laboratory works under the Department of Electronics and Communication Engineering.
-This laboratory with 60 high-end computers and a server class machine has in it a set of expensive design and simulation softwares like Matlab, Orcad, WinXP, Codecomposer Studio, ActivHDL and so on to cater to the departmental research and development activities.
+This laboratory with 60 high-end computers and a server class machine has in it a set of expensive design and simulation softwares like MATLAB, Orcad, WinXP, Codecomposer Studio, ActivHDL to cater to the departmental research and development activities.